Freddie Mac First Look Initiative

 Buyers must have their broker check the MLS or contact the listing broker to determine how many days are left under the First Look.

-The buyer and their selling agent must sign an affidavit affirming that the buyer will occupy the home as their residence.
+The buyer and their selling agent must sign an Agreement of Purchaser affidavit affirming that the buyer will occupy the home as their residence.
 Parties that fraudulently sign the affidavit may be subject to criminal or civil liability.

-- Organizations engaged in neighborhood stabilization do not have to sign the Affidavit of Owner Occupancy, however, they must provide written documentation proving their nonprofit or governmental status and evidence of their neighborhood stabilization mission.
+Organizations engaged in neighborhood stabilization must sign the Agreement of Purchaser for Neighborhood Stabilization Non-Profit, NSP, NCST or Government Agency.
+These organizations must also provide written documentation proving their non-profit or governmental status and evidence of their neighborhood stabilization mission.

 Info for Listing Brokers

-If you are a HomeSteps Listing Broker and would like more information on this program, please visit the Supplier Community and download the Supplier Update.
+If you are a HomeSteps Listing Broker and would like more information on this program, please visit Supplier Community.